What is UEM - unified endpoint management?

 ...to UEM

 EMM left one final endpoint management gap (and potential security vulnerability).
-Because it didn’t offer capabilities for managing on-site end-user devices, it required administrators to use separate tools and policies for on-site and off-site device management and security.
-This created additional work, confusion and opportunity for error—at right about the same time that more employers were trying to let more employees work from home.
+Because it didn’t offer capabilities for managing onsite end-user devices, it required administrators to use separate tools and policies for onsite and off-site device management and security.
+This created more work, confusion and opportunity for error, right about the same time that more employers were trying to let more employees work from home.

 How UEM improves endpoint security

-UEM tools work across all PC and mobile operating systems including Apple iOS and MacOS, Google ChromeOS and Android, Linux, and Microsoft Windows.
-(Some solutions may also support the Blackberry OS and Windows Phone mobile operating systems.)
-Many UEM solutions also support printers and other end-user IoT devices, smartwatches and other wearables, virtual reality headsets, virtual assistants—anything that an employee or business partner might use to connect to the network and get work done.
+UEM tools work across all PC and mobile operating systems including Apple iOS and MacOS, Google ChromeOS and Android, Linux® and Microsoft Windows.
+(Some solutions might also support the BlackBerry OS and Windows phone mobile operating systems.)
+Many UEM solutions also support printers and other end-user IoT devices, smartwatches and other wearables, virtual reality headsets and virtual assistants to anything that an employee or business partner might use to connect to the network and get work done.

 • Enrolling and provisioning devices: To reduce the administrative burden of BYOD, UEM solutions provide a portal where users can self-enroll and have their devices provisioned automatically.
 UEM also automatically enforces enrollment and provisioning for any new or unknown device attempting to connect to the network.